JULY 7, 2020

 Payment cards are booming.
 In the UK, startups like Curve, Pleo, and Soldo are enjoying huge success by reimagining the uses of the humble debit card, and the number of businesses providing either physical or virtual payment cards as a core part of their offering is rising exponentially.
 And the most surprising thing about those businesses?
 Virtually none of them are traditional banks.

-This explosion has been made possible by a big shift in the card issuing and payments landscape.
+This explosion has been made possible by a big shift in the card issuing and payments landscape through fintech software development.
 And that shift has major implications for the future of banking - and potentially huge benefits for your business.

 How are the new generation of card issuers different?

 Until recently, launching a card offering was an extremely costly and time-intensive process.
 Businesses would have to develop a relationship with one of the small number of legacy issuing institutions, a process that could take many months.
 Then they would have to plough significant development resources into integrating their product with the issuer’s technology, which was likely bespoke and extremely opaque.
 The costs involved were significant - generally too high for all but the best-funded businesses.